simoneldevig/jira-toggl/README.md

 ![](jira-toggl-option-avoidID.jpg)

 ### Split worklog description from first occurrence of: "searched string to split"
-If the toggl task description contains "the searched string to split (':' in this example)", the worklog desctription in Jira just inlcude the text after this string (not included)
+If the toggl task description contains "the searched string to split (':' in this example)", the worklog description in Jira just inlcude the text after this string (not included)

 ![](jira-toggl-option-split.jpg)